-Gain or loss realized by a U.S. Holder on the sale or other disposition of our common stock received upon conversion of a debenture will be capital gain or loss for U.S. federal income tax purposes, and will be long-term capital gain or loss if the U.S. Holder's holding period for the common stock is more than one year.
-The amount of the U.S. Holder's gain or loss will be equal to the difference between the U.S. Holder's tax basis in the common stock disposed of and the amount realized on the disposition.
-If you are a non-corporate U.S. Holder, long-term capital gains will be subject to reduced rates of taxation.
+Gain or loss realized by a United States Holder on the sale or other disposition of our common stock received upon conversion of a debenture will be capital gain or loss for United States federal income tax purposes, and will be long-term capital gain or loss if the United States Holder's holding period for the common stock is more than one year.
+The amount of the United States Holder's gain or loss will be equal to the difference between the United States Holder's tax basis in the common stock disposed of and the amount realized on the disposition.
+If you are a non-corporate United States Holder, long-term capital gains will be subject to reduced rates of taxation.
 Your ability to deduct capital losses may be limited.

-Possible Effect of the Change In Conversion Consideration, Including After a Consolidation, Merger or Sale of Assets
+Possible Effect of the Change In Conversion Consideration After a Consolidation, Merger or Sale of Assets

 In certain situations, including a consolidation, merger or combination involving us or a transfer of all or substantially all of our property and assets, the debentures may become convertible into property other than our common stock.
 See "Description of the Debentures-Conversion Rights-Conversion Rate Adjustments."
-Depending on the circumstances, the conversion of the debentures into such property other than our common stock may be a fully or partially taxable event.
+Depending on the circumstances, the conversion of the debentures into such property other than our common stock may be a fully taxable event.